-These amendments are appropriate in view of the requirement of article 9, paragraph 4 of the Aarhus Convention on the timeliness of court procedures.
-Such cases concern large-scale projects and potential significant environmental impacts and the timely judicial review, which is guaranteed by a mandatory for the court time frame for the proceedings, is essential to
+These amendments from 2019 concerning the terms for considering the complaints are appropriate in view of the requirement of article 9, paragraph 4 of the Aarhus Convention on the timeliness of court procedures.
+Such cases concern large-scale projects and potential significant environmental impacts and the timely judicial review, which is guaranteed by a mandatory for the court time frame for the proceedings, is essential to prevent potential environmental damage in the event of unlawful actions or lack of actions by administrative authorities in breach of environmental law.